Earth SciencesFind a programme

 Professor Laura Robinson, (Professor), Chemical oceanography and palaeoclimate; low-temperature geochemistry to earth surface processes.

-Dr Alison Rust, (Reader), Physical volcanology and fluid dynamics.
+Professor Alison Rust, (Professor of Physical Volcanology), Physical volcanology and fluid dynamics.

 Professor Daniela Schmidt, (Professor), Biological influences on climate; effects of climate change on plankton ecology and evolution; micropalaeontology.